18alantom/fitloop/README.md

 ---
 # What's `fitloop`
-`fitloop` is a substitute to having to write the boilerplate code associated with writing the trianing loop with some added niceties.
+`fitloop` is a substitute to having to write the boilerplate code associated with writing the training loop with some added niceties.

-Sample Code using `fitloop` to train a model for 10 epochs.
+Sample code using `fitloop` to train a model for 10 epochs.
 ```python
 from fitloop import FitLoop